samanthacabrera/sorting-visualizer/README.md

 </br>

 Once you understand how each algorithm works, the next step is learning how to compare them.
-To do that, we look at Time and Space Complexity, which help us measure how efficient each algorithm is when handling different tasks.
+To do that, we look at Time and Space Complexity.

 **What is Time and Space Complexity?**

-- Time Complexity describes how the time to complete the algorithm grows as the size of the input grows.
+- **Time Complexity** describes how the time to complete the algorithm grows as the size of the input grows.
-- Space Complexity describes how much extra memory the algorithm needs as it runs.
+- **Space Complexity** describes how much extra memory the algorithm needs as it runs.

 These two measurements help us figure out which algorithm is best suited for a particular situation.
 Big O provides a standardized way to measure and compare the efficiency of different algorithms.